christophershoemaker/ansible-role-vault-provision/README.md

 ## Requirements

-This role require Ansible 2.0.
+This role requires Ansible 2.0 or higher.

 ## Role Variables